shamanec/ios-appium-docker/README.md

 2. Observe *logs/deviceSync.txt* - you'll notice information about the devices connections and containers availability.
 3. You will find a log file for each separate device container in *logs/* in the format *container_$deviceName_$device_udid*

+### or alternatively if you won't connect to Selenium Grid
+1. Execute **./services.sh start no-grid**
+2. This will start the service with Appium servers without attempting Selenium Grid registration for local testing or different setup.

 **Note** You can find the listener logs in *logs/deviceSync.txt*
 **Note** For more information on the what happens in the container underneath refer to [configs](https://github.com/shamanec/ios-appium-docker/tree/master/configs#wdasyncsh)